leostera/pry/README.md

 that would collect, format, and export as much information of the running process trees as they were being created and destroyed.

-The goal of pry is to be a drop-in tool to get a
+The goal of pry is to be a drop-in tool to get an exploratory view of your running erlang system.

 ## Contributing